MultiAdaptive/document/Domicon-WhitePaper-V2.1.md

 The key technical feature of Rollup involves executing transactions outside of Layer 1 and then submitting the user state roots to Layer 1 block-by-block, taking Layer 1's state root as the final state.

-ZK Rollup accompanies the submission of zero-knowledge proofs of state changes when submitting a new state, while Optimistic Rollup derives its security from fraud-proof: if a user detects an incorrect state transition, he/she can raise a challenge, which is adjudicated by the settlement layer i.e. Ethereum.
+ZK Rollup accompanies the submission of zero-knowledge proofs of state changes when submitting a new state.
+At the same time, Optimistic Rollup derives its security from fraud-proof.
+If a user detects an incorrect state transition, he/she can raise a challenge, which is adjudicated by the settlement layer i.e. Ethereum.

 Additionally, Rollup provides an emergency withdrawal function: when the Rollup project becomes inoperable, users can securely withdraw their funds by proving the ownership of their assets to the Layer 1 state root.